As an Amazon Associate I earn from qualifying purchases made on my website. Many links may be affiliate links that provide income from sales.

 Types of Pain Caused by Noise Canceling Headphones

-When you begin to wear your headphones and you start to feel sinus pressure, ear discomfort, or pain your ear and jaw, know that this has happened to many others out there.
+When you begin to wear your headphones and you start to feel sinus pressure, ear discomfort or pain in your ear and jaw, know that this has happened to many others out there.

 You will notice that those discomforts will not be going away any time soon, and in fact, once you turn on the noise canceling aspect of your headphones, the pain may actually turn to become even worse.